RomanKol/winteriscoming/README.md

 # Winter is coming

-Winter is coming - An animated countdown to the start of the sixth season of Game of Thrones
+Winter is coming - An animated countdown to the start of the eighth season of Game of Thrones
 ![alt text][previewImg]

 ### CSS3 Version